Short Answer

 Contract Snapshot

-This market resolves to YES if someone becomes the world's first trillionaire.
-It resolves to NO if this event does not occur.
-The market's timeframe is associated with the year 2030.
-No specific definitions for "trillionaire" or "first," nor any special settlement conditions, are detailed in the provided text.
+This market resolves YES if someone becomes the world's first trillionaire by 2030.
+It resolves NO if no one achieves this status by the end of 2030.
+No specific settlement conditions beyond the 2030 deadline are detailed in the provided content.

 Available Contracts